Antynea/grub-btrfs/README.md

 ### 🪀 Automatically update grub upon snapshot creation or deletion
 Grub-btrfsd is a daemon that watches the snapshot directory for you and updates the grub menu automatically every time a snapshot is created or deleted.
 By default this daemon watches the directory `/.snapshots` for changes (creation or deletion of snapshots) and triggers the grub menu creation and re-installation of grub if any changes are noticed.
-Therefore, if Snapper is used with its default directory, the daemon can just be started and nothing needs to be configured.
-See the instructions below to configure grub-btrfsd for use with Timeshift or when using an alternative snapshots directory with Snapper.
+Therefore, if Snapper or Yabsnap is used with its default directory, the daemon can just be started and nothing needs to be configured.
+See the instructions below to configure grub-btrfsd for use with Timeshift or when using an alternative snapshots directory with Snapper/Yabsnap.
 - - -
 #### grub-btrfsd systemd instructions
 To start the daemon run: